javaeveryconcept/mage-classifier/README.md

 1. User clicks "Predict"
 2. The row's data is sent to the `/predict` endpoint via JavaScript
 3. Backend:
-  - Loads `churn-model.zip`
+  - Loads `image-model.zip`
-  - Applies `transformProcess.json`
-  - Returns churn probability
+  - Returns Classifier probability
 4. UI updates the result cell with prediction